1992–93 Port Vale F.C. season

 The 1992–93 season was Port Vale's 81st season of football in the English Football League, and fourth successive (36th overall) season in the Second Division.
-John Rudge found new stars by bringing both Ian Taylor and Paul Musselwhite to the club at a combined fee of just £40,000.
-His team won the pre-season TNT Tournament, and also won the Football League Trophy.
-In the league Vale reached third place, four points off their rivals Stoke City, who lifted the title.
-They reached the play-off final, but lost out 3–0 to West Bromwich Albion.
-They left the FA Cup and the League Cup at the Third Round and First Round stages respectively.
-They played five Potteries derby games, winning the League Trophy clash and the FA Cup clash after a replay, but losing both encounters in the league.
+Under manager John Rudge and chairman Bill Bell, the club introduced key signings Ian Taylor and Paul Musselwhite for a combined fee of just £40,000, both of whom would prove pivotal.
+Vale won the pre‑season TNT Tournament and triumphed in the Football League Trophy, defeating Stockport County 2–1 in the final at Wembley.
+In the league, Vale secured third place with 89 points, narrowly missing out on automatic promotion to uphill rivals Stoke City and Bolton Wanderers, and subsequently lost the play‑off final 3–0 to West Bromwich Albion.

+Cup runs outside the Football League Trophy were modest — they exited the FA Cup in the Third Round and the League Cup in the First Round.
+Vale played five fiercely contested Potteries derby fixtures — winning the Football League Trophy and the FA Cup ties (after a replay), though losing both league encounters.

+Ian Taylor was the club's Player of the Year and leading goalscorer, netting 15 in the league and 19 across all competitions.
+The highest attendance at Vale Park was 20,373 for the match against Stoke City on 31 March 1993, while the lowest was 3,851 against Fulham on 12 January 1993; the average league attendance was 8,092.
+Vale recorded two biggest wins of 4–0, and endured their heaviest defeat of 4–0 to Newcastle United on 2 January 1993.

+Vale's season was a bittersweet blend of cup glory and near‑miss league success — highlighted by a trophy win and performances from Taylor and Musselwhite — though promotion ultimately eluded them at Wembley.

 Overview

 Second Division

 The pre-season saw Vale tour the Netherlands and participate in a TNT Tournament.
 Beating De Graafschap 5–0, van der Laan scoring a brace, they then lost 4–3 to the Go Ahead Eagles on penalties, following a goalless draw.
-Despite this they were crowned the tournament's winners on aggregate.
-John Rudge uncovered another 'gem' by signing midfielder Ian Taylor from non-league Moor Green for a fee of just £15,000.
+Despite this, they were crowned the tournament's winners on aggregate.
+John Rudge uncovered another 'gem' by signing midfielder Ian Taylor from non-League side Moor Green for a fee of just £15,000.
 He also spent a mere £25,000 to bring Scunthorpe United goalkeeper Paul Musselwhite to Vale Park.
 Musslewhite's arrival came due to the departure of Mark Grew to Cardiff City.
 Paul Kerr also arrived in Burslem from Millwall for a £140,000 fee.
 Another new face was defender Bradley Sandeman, who arrived on a free transfer from Maidstone United.